These are the lowest interest rates charged on credit cards in Ireland in 2022.

 The cheapest way to use a credit card is to always pay it off in full every month – and then you pay no interest at all.
 But – if you don’t manage to pay off the full balance – it’s nice to know which card has the lowest rate of interest before you apply.

-Minimum Payment Warning : Paying just the minimum repayment amount each month on a credit card is a costly and lengthy way of paying off a debt.
+Paying just the minimum repayment amount each month on a credit card is a costly way of paying off debt.

 Paying just the minimum off each month would mean it would take 8 years to pay off the balance and you would end up paying a total of €3417.

-Tip – Try and ensure you have at least two different types of payment card, ideally from two different banks – just in case there are any IT problems or outages with one of them.
+Tip – Try and ensure you have at least two different types of payment card, ideally from two different banks.
+This could be safer if there are any IT problems or outages with one of them.

-In May 2018 – there were issues with Visa payments across Europe and we have seen major problems with Ulster Bank in the past.
+In May 2018 there were issues with Visa payments across Europe and there have also been major problems with Ulster Bank in the past.